ozziexsh/xu/README.md

 ## su

-Returns the specified DOM object
+Returns an array of all elements matching the selector

 Usage: